Nandinho09HUN/Python-Minimal-code-editor/README.md

 # Python-Minimal-code-editor
-Its hungarian code editor in python
+Its hungarian code editor in python with compiled exe